megaoptim/megaoptim-wp/readme.txt

 Image Optimization is delivering the high-quality images in the right format, dimension, size, and resolution while keeping the smallest possible size.

-## What features does MegaOptim offer?
+## What features do MegaOptim offer?

 - Bulk optimization for the Media Library, NextGen, MediaPress, etc
 - Bulk optimization of Folders by your choice in your server